juliomrqz/statusfy/docs/guide/deploy.md

 ### Static Generated

-You can use the [Heroku Buildpack Static](https://github.com/heroku/heroku-buildpack-static) to handle the static files of your site.
+You can use the [Heroku Buildpack Static](https://github.com/heroku/heroku-buildpack-static) to handle your site's static files.

 1. Create a file called `static.json` in the root of your project with the content below: